Sleeping Bear Dunes Michigan, USA Travel Guide

 A historic venue hosting concerts, plays, and other cultural events.

 Downtown Cross The city has a concentration of bars, breweries, and distilleries.
-It's simple to walk between establishments for a do-it-yourself-guided pub crawl, sampling local craft beverages.
+It's simple to walk between businesses for a self-guided pub crawl, sampling local craft beverages.

-Most late-after-dark options are concentrated in Navigate The city.
-Little towns near the Bodies of waterhore (Empire, Glen Arbor) are generally quiet after dark, with restaurants closing by 9 or 10 PM.
+Most late-nighttime alternatives are concentrated in Cross The city.
+Small towns near the Bodies of waterhore (Empire, Glen Arbor) are generally quiet after dark, with restaurants closing by 9 or 10 PM.

-The region's thriving craft beverage scene means you will find a broad range of locally brewed beers, wines, and hard ciders to try.
+The region's thriving craft beverage scene means you will find a large variety of locally brewed beers, wines, and hard ciders to try.

 Cherry Products (jams, dried cherries, wine), Local Wines and Ciders, Sleeping Bear Dunes Themed Apparel and Artwork, and Leland Blue Stone Jewelry are popular local souvenirs.